HSF/hsf.github.io/activity-coordination.md

 When the HSF organises [workshops](https://indico.cern.ch/category/7971/) working group conveners can give input to the organising team.
-If there will be a session dedicated to the activities of any working group then conveners will be asked to co-organise it.
+If there will be a session dedicated to matters of relevance to an activity area then conveners will be asked to co-organise it.